Rock and pop (new wave or post-punk related) music in Osijek (SR Croatia) in the 1980s (incomplete overview)

 (korekcije krnje faktografije, dopune, lijepe fotke glamuroznih darkerica, mp3 320 kbps fajle, … su dobrodošle, također skidam uvršteni materijal ako mu ovdje nipošto nije mjesto)

 Next short stop is Osijek, a sleepy city on river Drava and capitol of Slavonia region.
 It had relatively quiet New Wave / punk-rock front for the biggest city on the route between Zagreb and Beograd.
 Even if post punk happenings came around with a delay, they accelerated in the mid ’80s and at the end of decade Kunst Stadt Osijek was just about to fully blossom.
 However, I am not well versed in the city’s music history.
-Of all writers, poets and media people involved (Rem, Rešicki, Rizvanović) at time, one critic was especially important to our little teen “gang” smitten by “noise”– Darko Jerković.
-We appreciated “tamni zvuk” articles from literary magazine Quorum (impenetrably arty publication, mainly compiled or written in dense postmodernist style) although didn’t quite agree always.
+Of all writers, poets and media people involved (Rem, Rešicki, Rizvanović) at the time, one rock critic was especially important to our little teen “gang” smitten by “noise”– Darko Jerković.
+We also appreciated “tamni zvuk” articles from literary magazine Quorum (impenetrably arty publication, mainly compiled or written in dense postmodernist style) although didn’t quite agree always.
 I guess that teenage me thought that contemporary American bands should have been included more.
 Less Euro noise or pop-noise, more post-hardcore (or earlier post-punk) noise-rock with shit-hot rhythm section.
 Then I grew up a bit and saw things in a different light.
 And heard pop music in a different way.

 I have little time for Slavonian humor (“dumb-dumber” variety) in general, but I do enjoy (half-imagined) aura of city’s art striving, pretentious or not.
 Osijek was impressive at it.